mmagnus/RNA-Puzzles-Standardized-Submissions/rp17/readme.md

 CGUGGUUAGGGCCACGUUAAAUAGUUGCUUAAGCCCUAAGCGUUGAUAAAUAUCAGGUGCAA
 ```

-Added missing O2' (this is deoxyribonucleoside) to the native.
+Added missing O2' (this is deoxyribonucleoside) to the solution.

 ```
 head 17_5k7c_solution_rpr.pdb